 AI reputation management research study

-Accordingly, I am pulling together examples of recent AI controversies, incidents and crises for a study/white paper on the topic.
+Accordingly, I am pulling together examples of AI controversies driven by or relating to artificial intelligence for an initial report and possible quantitative study and white paper on the topic.

 Your contribution is welcome.
-Given the sensitivity of these types of events, please note all contributions should be fair and accurate, otherwise they may be deleted or discarded.
+Given the sensitivity of these types of events, please note all contributions should be fair, accurate and supportable.

 Let me know if you have any questions.